broadinstitute/dig-dug-portal/README.md

 ### Running the portal

-Assuming that the server is running (in another terminal) then the portal code may be run as follows:
+Assuming that the server is running (in another terminal) then run the portal code as follows:

 ```shell script
 npm run watch
 ```

-This command compiles the portal distribution into a /dist for access by the running server.
+In this manner, as the *dig-dug-portal* code is modified locally, the changes are immediately incorporated into the web pages seen by the browser (upon browser page refresh).
+This command also (re-)compiles the portal distribution into a /dist for access by the running server.

----

-> **Note:** This code base make no assumption on how you choose to work with
-> different portals.
-You can choose to work on them as separate
-> branches, forked repos, etc ...

 ## Front-end framework